danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-documentgroup-for-ios.md

 }
 ```

-As you can see, the extensions let us present any `DocumentGroupModal` view as an onboarding sheet or cover, with support for a custom onboarding ID, as well as a customizable store and delay.
+Here, the extensions let us present any `DocumentGroupModal` view as an onboarding sheet or cover, with support for a custom onboarding ID, store and delay.

 For this to compile, we also have to add some `UserDefaults` extensions: